-Another great place to learn is between the Biollay and Jardin Alpin lifts, which provide access to a good network of green runs.
-These runs lead back to the centre of Courchevel 1850 and are long and wide with a small gradient – absolutely perfect for beginners to learn and practice on.
+Another great place to learn is between the Biollay and Jardin Alpin lifts.
+These runs provide access to a good network of green runs.
+They lead back to the centre of Courchevel 1850 and are long and wide with a small gradient – absolutely perfect for beginners to learn and practice on.
 And once you have built your skills and are feeling a bit more confident it’s easy to graduate to blues nearby and maybe even a red or two!

 If you are just starting out skiing we recommend a ski lesson to learn the basics and build some confidence as you improve throughout the week.
 We offer adult group lessons in La Plagne, Les Arcs and Courchevel 1850.